andif888/packer-windows-azure/README.md

 - a shared image definition

 **Packer** is used to build the windows master image from a Windows Marketplace image.
-Packer is also reponsible for versioning the the master image and placing into the share image gallery.
+Packer is also responsible for versioning the master image and placing it into the share image gallery.

 To customize the master image, Packer runs **Ansible** and a specific [ansible playbook](./ansible/playbook.yml).\
 The ansible playbook is quite basic, but this is the place to do the real customization of you windows master image.